catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## SHPO
 Shampoo, evaporates into water vapor at 100 C. Cures VIRS.
 Will clean any deco color, and reset ALL properties (except temp) back to the original defaults.
 If a particle has a Create function, it will be called too.
 SHPO will make bubbles and slowly dissolve powders.
+Note: washing HAIR with too much SHPO might dissolve it.

 ## HAIR
 A powder, will instantly freeze when near the head of STKM or STKM2 (and FIGH, but it won't follow sometimes).
 It will follow the head